 e.
 Island and Neighborhood Service Administrator

-The City of Portland’s Island and Neighborhood Services Administrator is another resource that the residents and neighborhood organizations can contact information and assistance on the CDBG process and the development of the Con Plan.
+The City of Portland’s Island and Neighborhood Services Administrator is a resource that the residents and neighborhood organizations can contact regarding information about CDBG or other City needs.
 This position operates as a conduit between residents or neighborhood organizations and the appropriate City Department.
 Information is also shared with the City Councilors so they are aware of the concerns of their constituents.
 The transmission of information occurs through phone calls, emails, and during monthly meetings with neighborhood organizations throughout the City and especially in the eligible neighborhoods, where neighborhood organizations are very active and engaged in City processes.
+This position also serves as the program’s fair hearing officer.

 f.
 Public Hearing

 In addition to the public hearings at the CDBG neighborhood meetings and District meetings, the City holds a minimum of two public hearings each year to obtain citizen input and comments on the Consolidated Plan and the Annual Action Plan.
-These hearings are typically held in March, prior to the City Council's adoption of the both the Consolidated Plan and for the Annual Action Plan.
+These hearings are typically held in March or April, prior to the City Council's adoption of the both the Consolidated Plan and for the Annual Action Plan.
 The City notifies the general public of the time and dates of the hearing by placing a legal advertisement in the local daily paper prior to the date of the hearing.
 The notice contains at a minimum the amount of assistance the City expects to receive (including grant funds and program income); the range of activities that may be undertaken; the estimated amount of funding that will benefit persons of low- and moderate-income; and the City’s plans to minimize displacement of persons and to assist any persons displaced,; and when and how the City will make this information available.
 The City also notifies public agencies, organizations and other stakeholders through email or mail 7-10 days prior to the hearing.
 Information is also always posted on the City of Portland’s website.
-A summary of citizen comments and responses to this year’s Plan are included in Appendix B.
+Additional meetings are also held throughout the year with the City Council and the Housing and Community Development Committee to discuss ongoing issues or annual updates to Portland’s CDBG program.

 g.
 Continuing Outreach